simpleswsolutions/simpleswsolutions.github.io/content/blog/react-native-interview.md

 > Create a simple React Native app that shows a single button labeled "Tap me".
 > On the button's tap handler, add code that displays an alert that shows the
 > structure of the native event.
-> Place a breakpoint right before the alert is shown.
+> Place a breakpoint at the point right before the alert is shown.
-> Run the app on the simulator and be sure it stops on your breakpoint
+> Run the app on the simulator and be sure it stops on your breakpoint.

 Ideally, the candidate is sharing his/her screen, but otherwise a detailed step-by-step description would suffice.